 Aperol is an orange-red bitter Italian aperitif with flavors from oranges, rhubarb, cinchona, and gentian.
 It’s a type of fortified wine with secret ingredients they won’t fully divulge, but it’s popular in summer drinks, especially the Aperol Spritz, topped with soda and prosecco.

 I wanted more than just Aperol as the base, though, at 11% alcohol by volume.
 Aperol generally tastes citrusy and bitter, but not harsh.
 As a bittersweet liqueur similar to amarii its major notes to me are orange citrus, woody bitterness, and a touch of sweet vanilla.

 Because of the bright citrus notes in the Aperol, rather than adding vodka or whiskey, I wanted to play with the often floral and herbal taste of gin instead.
 Gin is often infused with both floral and citrus flavors, either through infusion or with a botanical basket placed atop the column still, it worked well, but I still wanted to increase the floral notes.

 While the gin I used, Castle and Key’s Restoration gin, (a rye-based distillate infused at the distillery) had some chamomile and rosemary in it, I wanted a bright floral so I added Scrappy’s lavender bitters to the drink.
 I also decided to add their grapefruit bitters as well.
 I chose wisely.

 How to Make the Cocktail

-If you want more on the history of the whiskey sour, head over to my article here.
+If you want more on the history of the whiskey sour, head over to my article How to Make a Classic Whiskey Sour.
 While I prefer the whiskey sour in general, there are days when a gin sour is the only thing I want to sip on.
 Part of it is the beautiful orange-red color, but most of it is sitting down with a smooth, citrusy, slightly bitter sour.

 What to Do if You don’t have Aperol